shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 You can augment the report and have the colors, markers, and text be determined by passing the optional fields `--color_by`, '--marker_by` and `--text_by`.
 The values that should be given for these flags is a json-formatted list of the metadata fields to be used.
 For instance to color by `genotype` you would pass `--color_by='["genotype"]'`

+### Reset (aka Reverting an Analysis)

+The reset command destroys all user generated tables and empCpds but keeps the outputs from Asari intact.

+This is useful for removing any intermediates generated while prototyping an analysis.
+In normal usage, this has no real benefits so for an established workflow.
+It does preserve the output directory and its contents.

+`pcpfm reset -i <experiment_directory>`

+Will prompt you to input 'yes' to confirm the reset.
+Otherswise add `--force` to skip the user verification.

 --------------------------------------------------------------
 Please do not hesitate to contact us via the GitHub issues.